 Canada established diplomatic relations with Equatorial Guinea in 1968, when the country achieved independence.
 Bilateral relations between the two countries are modest.
-Since Equatorial Guinea adopted French as a second national language in 1989, the Organisation internationale de la Francophonie has become the main forum for cooperation between the two countries.
+Since Equatorial Guinea adopted French as a second national language in 1989, the International Organisation of La Francophonie has become the main forum for cooperation between the two countries.

-Canada continues to encourage Equatorial Guinea to establish the rule of law and uphold due process, democratic principles, freedom of expression and protection of human rights.
-Canada also encourages Equatorial Guinea to cooperation with international financial institutions so that economic benefits from petroleum development are used to diversify the economy of the country and reduce poverty.
+Canada continues to encourage Equatorial Guinea to establish the rule of law and uphold due process, democratic principles, freedom of expression and the protection of human rights.
+Canada also encourages Equatorial Guinea’s cooperation with international financial institutions so that economic benefits from petroleum development are used to diversify the country’s economy and reduce poverty.

 Canada in Equatorial Guinea

-In 2016, bilateral trade between Canada and Equatorial Guinea reached $60.4 M.
+In 2017, bilateral trade between Canada and Equatorial Guinea reached $46.3 million.

-In 2015-2016, total Canadian aid disbursements reached $530,000.
+In 2016-2017, total Canadian aid disbursements reached $400,000.
+Canada provides scholarships to Equatorial Guinea through the Canadian Francophonie Scholarship Program.
 See Project Browser for additional information on programming in Equatorial Guinea.